 We are closed all NSW and some ACT public holidays.
 All consultations require an appointment.

-If you plan to drop in to make an appointment or leave casts, etc on a Monday or Friday, please ring beforehand.
+If you plan to drop in to make an appointment or leave casts, etc on a Monday, please ring beforehand.

 10 FREQUENTLY ASKED QUESTIONS ON